 Now, going from 144Hz to 240Hz won’t be nearly as noticeable as it is going from 60Hz/75Hz to 144Hz, but the difference is definitely there.
 And if you’re a serious competitive gamer, you’re gonna want every millisecond of advantage you can get.

-The monitor is also certified by NVIDIA as ‘G-SYNC Compatible’ thus ensuring a flawless VRR performance when using FreeSync with compatible NVIDIA graphics cards (GTX 10-series or newer).
+The monitor is also certified by NVIDIA as ‘G-SYNC Compatible’ thus ensuring flawless VRR performance when using FreeSync with compatible NVIDIA graphics cards (GTX 10-series or newer).

 Alas, note that the Acer XF250Q display is prone to certain panel defects.

 First of all, some units will have frame skipping at 240Hz.
 This can be solved by enabling FreeSync, but some users prefer not to use VRR or may not have a compatible GPU.
 Another workaround is to underclock the display by a few Hz until the frame skipping stops.